 - Benefits: We offer no traditional benefits – health care, retirement, etc. – and that’s a great thing for you!
 If you don’t already understand this, you need to realize that for every take-it-or-leave-it benefit you are offered by a traditional employer, they reduce your compensation, whether you take the benefits or not.
 We believe in giving you your total compensation, and giving you the freedom to choose which benefits you wish to pay for, which you don’t, which providers may best represent your values, etc. Once you are onboard, the team can help you navigate this area, and you will quickly realize how liberating this approach to benefits really is.

 - Bonuses: Once per year, we take a percentage of the profits and distribute it proportionally among all team members, based on hours worked for the year.

 - Missions: As stated, we are a Biblically-centered and family-focused company.
-As such, we are in the early stages of launching a company-sponsored missions program in which we will organize, and pay for, missions trips for consultants and their families.
+As such, we have a company-sponsored missions program in which we organize, and pay for, annual mission trips for consultants and family members.
 Our goal is to be able to eventually sponsor both company-wide and individual-family missions trips.
 We believe providing these opportunities will not only further the spread of The Good News, but they will help us bond as a team.

 - Team Devotionals: Once per month, you’ll have the opportunity to join the entire team via Zoom for a 1-hr devotional, led by members of the team.
 This helps us keep our focus on kingdom things, provides a time of encouragement, and gives you the opportunity to periodically share with the team something God has put on your heart.